YugandharSarath/drag-and-drop-list/description.md

 * ✅ Initial task distribution:

   * e.g., `Task 1`, `Task 2` in To Do, `Task 3` in In Progress, `Task 4` in Done.
+* Each task card must include className="task" for semantic styling and testing.

 ---